m-labs/artiq/doc/manual/rtio.rst

 Then the cursor is moved forward 2 µs and a falling edge event is placed at the new cursor position.
 Then later, when the wall clock reaches the respective timestamps the RTIO gateware executes the two events.

-The following diagram shows what is going on at the different levels of the software and gateware stack:
+The following diagram shows what is going on at the different levels of the software and gateware stack (assuming one machine unit of time is 1 ns):

 .. wavedrom::
   {